Club-Alpin-Annecy/collectives/doc/source/howto.rst

 -----------------------------------------------------------
 Installation
 ..............
-For development, you can run ./run.py.
+For development, you can run `FLASK_APP=collectives:create_app flask run`.
 However, it is not the recommended method for production environment.

 You can choose any production method you like, however, you can use waitress behind an nginx for SSL offloading.
 Waitress can be install with a pip